the-recircle-app/Recircle/README.md

 **CRITICAL**: Your distributor wallet must be authorized in VeBetterDAO governance:

 1. Visit [VeBetterDAO Governance](https://gov.vebetterdao.org)
-2. Connect your distributor wallet (from private key above)
+2. Connect your distributor wallet
 3. Verify wallet appears in "Distributors" section
 4. Test authorization with a small distribution
 5. Confirm B3TR tokens are distributed from treasury, not personal wallet

+### Security Note
+**NEVER commit private keys to your repository!** Always:
+- Set private keys as environment variables in your deployment platform
+- Use your .env file locally (which is gitignore'd)
+- Only share wallet addresses (0x...) publicly, never private keys

 ## 📱 User Experience